Mood Disorders Treatment for Teens and Adults

 How does Charlie Health treat mood disorders?

-Teens and young adults with mood disorders are given a renewed sense of connection during treatment at Charlie Health.
+Teens and adults with mood disorders are given a renewed sense of connection during treatment at Charlie Health.
 Using a comprehensive combination of individual, group, and family sessions multiple times per week, we take a personalized approach to mood disorder treatment.

 Illustration of teens in online therapy on a computer